 If it cannot be prevented that software components cause failures of higher criticality components, due to failure propagation or use of shared resources, then all the involved components shall be classified at the highest criticality category among them.

-Failures of higher-criticality software components caused by lower-criticality components can be prevented by design measures such as separate hardware platforms, isolation of software processes or prohibition of shared memory (segregation and partitioning).

 The following outputs are expected:

 a.
 Software product assurance plan [PAF, SPAP; PDR, CDR];

 b.
 Software dependability and safety analysis report [PAF, -; PDR, CDR, QR, AR].

+Failures of higher-criticality software components caused by lower-criticality components can be prevented by design measures such as separate hardware platforms, isolation of software processes or prohibition of shared memory (segregation and partitioning).

 Handling of critical software

 .